 Yes, you can reserve your Louisiana LLC’s business name by filing a Reservation of Limited Liability Company Name form ($25) with the Secretary of State.
 In fact, the Louisiana Secretary of State encourages people to reserve their business name prior to filing the Articles of Organization.
 The state also suggests getting an EIN (free from the IRS) prior to filing as well.
 Why you ask?
 Well, when you file your Articles of Organization online, you’ll have the option of registering with the state tax and unemployment departments as well.
 So, having your name reserved and your EIN before forming your Louisiana LLC can help you get everything you need all at once.

 Does My Business Need a Trade Name (DBA)?

 Lots of Louisiana companies operate under a trade name (also called a DBA) because it allows for branding and franchising opportunities.
 If you’re interested in registering a trade name, select our Trade Name Service inside your client portal after you sign up for our business formation service.
-We will register your company’s trade name for $180.
+We will register your company’s trade name for $125 plus state fees.

 Do I Need A Business License to Start A Louisiana LLC?

 You may need a business license or permit that’s specific to your Louisiana LLC’s service or product.
 For example, you’ll need to be licensed by the Louisiana Board of Veterinary Medicine if you want to offer veterinarian services.
 Local parishes where you operate may also require a local license.
 You can create a geauxBIZ account to learn which license(s) are needed for your particular business.

 Unless your LLC elects C-corporation taxation, your Louisiana LLC will be taxed as a pass-through entity by default.
 In other words, business profits are passed through to you (the owner), and you’ll report those profits on your personal income taxes.
 You’ll also pay federal self-employment taxes at 15.3% and Louisiana’s sales and use tax at 8.45%.